 Writing a cover letter can be really challenging.
 It needs to give enough of an introduction that the recruiter wants to know more, but not so much detail that they feel overwhelmed.
 And because it's often the first thing a recruiter will read when you apply for a position, it's critical that you put your best foot forward.

 Our professional cover letter builder provides you with everything you need to really stand out from the crowd: lots of different templates to choose from to give you a great design and structure, and pre-written text examples that you can insert and customise.
-And it walks you through the process step by step, with lots of helpful tips and advice available so you never feel like you're going it all alone.
+Plus it walks you through the process step by step with lots of helpful tips and advice so you never feel like you're going it all alone.

-Best of all, it's been used by millions of people worldwide to build their cover letters, so you can feel confident that the letter you build will really stand out for all the right reasons.
+Best of all, it's been used by millions of people worldwide to build their cover letters so you can feel confident the letter you build will really stand out for the right reasons.

 How Successful UK Candidates Write Cover Letters